-Chairperson Mann called the meeting to order and welcomed the group at 3:37 PM

-Roll call: Mindy Rothstein Mann, Chair; Jamie Hall, Robert Schlesinger, Stephanie Savage

-Chairperson Mann noted that President Longcore will be joining the meeting at approximately 4:00 PM and member Maureen Levinson has been absent due to a death in the family and will probably be absent for a few more weeks.

-Guests present: Patricia Templeton, and Steven Borden, Ellen Evans

-The agenda for June 21st, 2022, was unanimously approved.

-The minutes from June 16th, 2022, were passed with 1 abstention.

-Chairperson Mann outlined the guidelines for the discussion of the agenda items.
+- Chair Mann called the meeting to order and welcomed the group at 3:37 PM - Roll call: Mindy Rothstein Mann, Chair; Jamie Hall, Robert Schlesinger, Stephanie Savage - Chair Mann noted that President Longcore will be joining the meeting at approximately 4:00 PM and member Maureen Levinson has been absent due to a death in the family and will probably be absent for a few more weeks. - Guests present: Patricia Templeton, and Steven Borden, Ellen Evans - The agenda for June 21, 2022 was unanimously approved. - The minutes from June 16, 2022 passed with 1 abstention. - Chair Mann outlined the guidelines for the discussion of the agenda items.
 Each agenda item would be introduced and discussed first by committee members.
 Once discussion ended it would be opened to non-committee members for questions and comments.
 Each person would get 3 minutes to speak one time on each agenda item.
-Additional comments could be entered in the chat or sent by email to Chairperson Mann at mmann@babcnc.org.
-Once each person had their 3 minutes, the committee could make a motion, allow for discussion, and then vote on the motion.

-COMMENTS ON ITEMS NOT ON THE AGENDA - Member Hall noted that City Planning had just set an Information Session for June 28 and a Public Hearing on July 13th for the revised draft of the Wildlife District.
+Additional comments could be entered in the chat or sent to Chairperson Mann at mmann@babcnc.org.
+Once each person had their 3 minutes, the committee could make a motion, allow for discussion, and then vote on the motion. - Public Comments Not on the Agenda: Member Hall noted that City Planning had just set an Information Session for June 28 and a Public Hearing on July 13th for the revised draft of the Wildlife District.